LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 | 4          | Assign player Health                                       |   1    |01/03|

 #### 1.9.4 Items
+1. As a user, I would want there to be many items
+2. As a user, I want to know how much money I have
+3. As a user, I want the character to pick up the money

 | User Story | Task Description                             | Points |Due Date|
 | ---------- |--------------------------------------------- | ------ |--------|
 | 1          | Make items functional (e.g. Picking up items progress the game)                           |   2    |01/03|